BDC Hamburger Icon

 PBX FAQs

-A PBX, or private branch exchange, is a private telephone network that’s used exclusively within a particular company.
+PBX, or private branch exchange, means a private telephone network that’s used exclusively within a particular company.
 It lets people in the company call each other on internal lines and allows multiple employees to make and receive calls outside the company using the same phone lines.

 PBX and VoIP are two types of telephone technology.
 A PBX is a private network that companies and organizations use to manage internal and external communications more efficiently.
 VoIP (Voice over Internet Protocol) is a technology that allows firms to make telephone calls over the internet.
 Depending on the type of PBX and how it’s configured, it can carry VoIP traffic, traditional telephone traffic or both.

-PBX systems can carry traditional phone line traffic or VoIP traffic.
-Modern PBX systems are often cloud-based and primarily carry VoIP calls and data.
-Older PBXs require hardware to be installed in your office, and they primarily carry traditional phone traffic.
+VoIP is often cheaper than older PBX methods.
+That’s because older PBXs require hardware to be installed in your office, and they primarily carry traditional phone traffic.
 However, they can be amended to carry VoIP calls and data, too.
 In general, modern VoIP PBXs are cheaper than older PBXs.

 Jeff Hale contributed to this article.